 It might seem like something you don’t really need to worry about, but knowing the insurance details of a rental car is critical.
 Does adding insurance to a rental raise the rental price?
 Does your regular car insurance cover your rental?
 Let us help you answer these and other important questions.

-If you’re looking for cheap insurance coverage, enter your zip code below to get free quotes from the best auto insurance companies in your area.
+If you’re looking for cheap insurance coverage, enter your zip code above to get free quotes from the best auto insurance companies in your area.

 Do You Need Rental Car Coverage?

 People often use rental cars for a short period — it could be for a few hours or even a few weeks.
 So, why spend money on insurance coverage for a car you’ll only use for a limited time?

 Rental car insurance coverage is usually a good idea.
 But it’s true that if you don’t use it, coverage could seem like another redundant expense.
 Rental companies cover all vehicles with the state’s minimum coverage requirements, which usually includes liability car insurance.
 But this only covers other drivers’ cars if you’re at fault for an accident.
 You’ll have to pay to fix the rental car out of your own pocket.